The time of his prophecy is between 663 B.C and 612 B.C. It is between the fall of Thebes and Assyrian itself.

 Zechariah 14:16 And it shall come to pass that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the LORD of hosts, and to keep the Feast of Tabernacles.

-Gather at Armageddon and then march towards Jer.
-And fight JC in the valley of Jehoshaphat
+Gather at Armageddon and then march towards Jerusalem and fight Christ in the valley of Jehoshaphat

 (“Kidron Valley”), which borders Jerusalem on the east